huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Year Without a Santa Claus
 - [ ] Nestor, the Long-Eared Christmas Donkey
-- [ ] Rudolph’s Shiny New Year
+- [ ] Rudolph's Shiny New Year

-#### Who was the first Canadian to be named baseball’s National League MVP?
+#### Who was the first Canadian to be named baseball's National League MVP?

 - [x] Larry Walker
 - [ ] Joey Votto